alexanderogle/infectionsim/README_PIPELINE.md

     - Optional Parameters:
         - `--input-file PATH-TO-INPUT-FILE`: Override default parameters with input file.
         - `--send-to-cloud`: Sync with S3 bucket before and after run.
+For instructions on implementing this feature, see the [AWS README](README_AWS.md).

 The pipeline data is stored in `.pipeline_data`.
 Each run creates a unique `run_id` by using the time since epoch in seconds and the process ID both as `IntType`.